Office Hours

 NIH and AHRQ will require the Biographical Sketch Common Form, the Current and Pending (Other) Support Common Form, and a new NIH Biographical Sketch Supplement for all applications, Just-in-Time (JIT), RPPRs, and Prior Approval submissions on or after January 25, 2026.

-See UCSF Biosketch page for more information on the Biographical Sketch Common Form, and NIH Biographical Sketch Supplement.
+The NIH Biographical Sketch Format page has information on the Biographical Sketch Common Form and the NIH Biographical Sketch Supplement.

 A UCSF Attestation form will not be required for applications submitted on or after January 25, 2026.